 Hoarseness due to a cold or flu may be evaluated by family physicians, pediatricians, and internists who have learned how to examine the larynx.
 When hoarseness lasts longer than two weeks or has no obvious cause, it should be evaluated by an otolaryngologist.
 Problems with the voice are often best managed by a team of professionals who know and understand how the voice functions.
 These professionals are otolaryngologists, speech/language pathologists, and teachers of singing, acting, and public speaking.
 Vocal nodules, polyps, and cysts are typically treated with a combination of microsurgery and voice therapy.

 Otolaryngologists will obtain a thorough history of a patient’s hoarseness and general health.
 They will then evaluate the voice and do a complete ear, nose, and throat exam.
 This includes examination of the vocal cords.
 Doctors usually look at the vocal cords either with a mirror placed in the back of the throat, or with a very small, lighted flexible tube (fiberoptic scope) that is passed through the nose to view the vocal cords.
 Videotaping or stroboscopy (slow-motion assessment) may also help with the analysis.
 These procedures are well tolerated by most patients.
 In some cases, special tests designed to evaluate the voice may be recommended.
-These measure voice irregularities, how the voice sounds, airflow, and other characteristics that are helpful in diagnosing and guiding treatment.
+These measure voice irregularities, how the voice sounds, airflow, and other characteristics that are helpful in diagnosing and guiding your Novi Hoarseness Treatment.

 The treatment of hoarseness depends on the cause.
 Many common causes of hoarseness can be treated simply by resting the voice or modifying how it is used.
 An otolaryngologist may make some recommendations about voice use behavior, refer the patient to other voice team members, and in some instances recommend surgery if a lesion, such as a polyp, is identified.
 Not smoking and avoiding secondhand smoke is recommended to all patients.
 Drinking fluids and taking medications to thin out the mucus may help.